Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Most rentals come furnished and may include utilities.

-A single man who came on a Panama Relocation Tour about five years ago is renting a furnished two bedroom one bath house for $450 in Volcan.
-It’s close to everything he needs so he does not own a car.
+A single man who attended a Panama Relocation Tour about five years ago is renting a furnished two-bedroom, one-bathroom house for $450 in Volcan.
+It’s close to everything he needs, so he does not own a car.

 Utilities